Azure/AppConfiguration/releaseNotes/SpringCloudAzureAppConfigurationConfig.md

 [Source code][source_code] | [Package (Maven)][package] | [Product documentation][docs] | [Samples][samples]

+# spring-cloud-azure-appconfiguration-config-web

+[Source code web ][source_code_web] | [Package (Maven) web][package_web] | [Product documentation][docs]

+## 1.1.2/1.2.2 - February 25, 2020

+* Credentials for authentication can now be provided in code via ```AppConfigurationCredentialProvider``` and ```KeyVaultCredentialProvider```.
+  * This method allows for different authentication methods/credentials to be used when connecting with multiple App Configuration instances or Key Vaults.
+* The ```spring.cloud.azure.appconfiguration.stores[0].fail-fast``` setting has been updated to be per store.
+  * Previously this setting controlled the error handling for all App Configuration instances, now this setting allows for different error handling to be configured per App Configuration instance.
+  * The error handling specified by fail-fast is now limited to when settings are loaded on application startup.
+This setting does not affect error handling for configuration refresh.
+However, if there is an error loading from the App Configuration instance on startup and fail-fast is false for that instance, it will not be included in refresh attempts.
+* Failed refreshes will now be automatically retried, if not completely successful.
+* spring-cloud-azure-appconfiguration-config has been split into two packages: spring-cloud-azure-appconfiguration-config and spring-cloud-azure-appconfiguration-config-web.
+The web provider take on the spring-web dependency used for automated refresh.
+In the spring-cloud-azure-appconfiguration-config provider, refresh needs to be manually triggered.
+  * To continue using automated refresh, the "spring-cloud-azure-appconfiguration-config" dependency should be updated to "spring-cloud-azure-appconfiguration-config-web".
+* ```AppConfigurationRefresh```'s ```refreshConfigurations()``` can be called to check if the settings for each App Configuration instance are up to date and, if the cache has expired, trigger a refresh event.

 ## 1.1.1/1.2.1 - January 13, 2020

 * Added Support for Spring Boot 2.2.x Hoxton with version 1.2.1.
 Spring Boot 2.1.x Greenwich is still supported with 1.1.1.